-Valuation of level 1 and 2 financial assets and liabilities was a key audit matter because of the financial significance of the balances in the Fund's statement of financial position.
+Level 1 and 2 financial assets and liabilities was a key audit matter because of the financial significance of the balances in the Fund's statement of financial position.
 A discrepancy in the valuation of level 1 and 2 financial assets and liabilities could cause the net assets available for members' benefits to be materially misstated.